A New Giraffe With A New Name To Boot, 'Lucchese' On Display At Fort Worth Zoo

 He took his first strides in the African Savanna on June 14 with the rest of the herd.

 What do you think our newest giraffe calf is?
 Boy or girl?
 Watch for the gender reveal!
 Unfortunately, we need things to dry up around here before you can meet the little calf.
 Until then, we’ll be thinking of a name – and you should too.
-We’ll share naming contest details soon! pic.twitter.com/xOzZ3jwAtWREAD MORE: East Texas Man Missing In Grand Canyon, Vehicle Found
+We’ll share naming contest details soon! pic.twitter.com/xOzZ3jwAtWREAD MORE: Snapchat Leads Authorities To Suspects, 9 Alleged Texas Gang Members Facing Drug Charges

 — Fort Worth Zoo (@FortWorthZoo) May 18, 2021